-Along its route (about two and a half kilometers) you can enjoy its peculiar design, which mixes art and nature, while following a very cool route that goes through Chelsea and arrives at the Meatpacking District from Hudson Yards (or the other way around).
+Its peculiar design mixes art and nature, and at the same time you walk a very cool route that goes through Chelsea and reaches the Meatpacking District from Hudson Yards (or the other way around).
 Afraid of getting lost?
 Book a guided tour of the High Line, Chelsea and Meatpacking.
+This is the High Line route I recommend:

-1. Start with the first stretch: Hudson Yards
+1. Start with the first leg: Hudson Yards

-Located on what was once a dreary train depot along the Hudson River, today a modern residential and entertainment neighborhood known as Hudson Yards is being built, the hippest part of Midtown in the Big Apple.
+Located on what was once a dreary train depot next to the Hudson River, today a modern residential and entertainment neighborhood known as Hudson Yards is being built, the trendiest of Midtown in the Big Apple.

-An area with a lot of potential that already has some recently opened tourist attractions such as The Edge observatory, The Vessel, the Little Spain food market or the cultural center The Shed.
+An area with a lot of potential that already has some newly opened tourist attractions such as the observatory The Edge, The Vessel, the Little Spain food market or the cultural center The Shed.
 It is really worth dropping by this neighborhood because you are going to have a great time.
-Check out my guide to Hudson Yards to learn about the must-sees.
+Check out my guide to Hudson Yards for the must-sees, and book your guided tour.

 During this part of the tour you will walk among skyscrapers and design buildings.
 The contrast between the different shapes, decorative elements and the height of the buildings is very striking, although to be honest, being in New York, you will always feel like an ant among these huge constructions.
 The ones located at the 28th Street entrance are amazing, so don't forget to take some pictures of them.